Meshbits/khoji/README.md

 go run syncblocks.go -chain vrsc -dbname vrsc
 ```

-The above should start syncing blockchain data with the databse, which can be queried via RethinkDB's data explorer at http://localhost:8080/#dataexplorer.
+The above should start syncing blockchain data with the database, which can be queried via RethinkDB's data explorer at http://localhost:8080/#dataexplorer.

 The example DB queries can be found in the bottom of file `syncblocks.go`.